 Willi Helmas served in the 214th Infantry Division (military district IX, Cassel), which was formed on 26th August 1939 as a division of the 3rd wave by Landwehr (Home Guard) commander Theodor Groppe.
 Replacements came from the Reserve infantry battalion No.367 in Hanau near Frankfurt, where his residence was.

 Since he had its own motorcycle with sidecar, he was conscripted together with it as a Kradschütze (motor-cycle troops) and messenger.
 Since he was an automobile mechanic in his civilian occupation, he first did service in the repairing unit of the 214th Infantry division.
 In the last year of WW2, at the Eastern front, he also had to serve as a front line soldier and as a motorcycle messenger.

 From September 1939 to January 1940 the 214th Infantry division was an element of the 1st Army of the Army Group C, which was located at the so-called Westwall (Siegfried Line) in the Saarpfalz at the border to France.

 Probably, because of political unreliability (website in German language: orders for the soldiers by the division commander to prevent excesses against Jews by force of arms, resistance against SS orders and conflict with Himmler) the division was removed from there and the commander General replaced (later retired dishonorable, after the July coup of 1944 arrested and death sentence in April 1945).

 In April 1940, the division participated in the Unternehmen Weserübung ( Operation Weser Crossing) and landed at Kristiansand in Norway.
-Later on, the task of the divison was to guard the coast line near Sorlandet.
+Later on, the task of the division was to guard the coastline near Sorlandet.

 In January 1941 the division was relocated to Adger (Rogaland) near Stavanger in western Norway.